 Actually, there is.
 And its a supermoon, brighter than usual because the moon appears larger than usual.
 Its orbit has brought it within 221,565 miles of Earth, the closest approach in 18 years.

 But contrary to popular belief, the full moon doesnt make people go crazy.
 Recent studies have shown no statistical connection between full moons and suicides, crimes, epileptic seizures, or other unusual human events.

 The legend is not without foundation, however.
 Those were recent studies.
 If they had been conducted during the Dark Ages, I suspect the results might have been different.

 Before gaslights illuminated streets in the 19th century, our nocturnal activities used to be constrained by the phases of the moon.
-In rural areas in the 20th century, before electricity reached the farms, our nocturnal activities were still constrained.
-I remember calendars that still included four little symbols for each month, helpfully pointing out the dates of the new moon, first quarter, full moon, and third quarter.
+Before electricity reached farms in the 20th century, rural nocturnal activities were likewise constrained.
+I remember printed calendars with four little symbols for each month, helpfully pointing out the dates of the new moon, first quarter, full moon, and third quarter.
 People couldnt do much on dark nights, so they simply stayed indoors.